-- Create the FY2019 Budget as a "business plan," including goals and objectives from each department/office, along with funding requests. - Create a management system that will allow the Commissioners to measure performance in each department/office relating to the approved goals and objectives as documented as part of the annual budget process. - Continue focus on managing and planning the growth in Lewis and Clark County, including regular updates of the growth policy and subdivision regulations. - Continue to pursue funding for construction and operations of a public safety facility. - Coordinate flood mitigation efforts in the Helena Valley. - Continue to fund the market based pay plan.
+- Create the FY2020 Budget as a "business plan," including aligning the departments goals with the overall county goals. - Continue focus on managing and planning the growth in Lewis and Clark County, including regular updates of the growth policy and subdivision regulations, as well as implementing county wide zoning. - Coordinate flood mitigation efforts in the Helena Valley. - Continue to fund the market based pay plan.
 The plan and related benefits allows the County to remain competitive in recruiting and retaining quality employees. - The 5-year Capital Improvement Plan (CIP) is a top priority every year.
 Each department is required to fund a capital asset schedule.
 In addition, future asset needs and projects are identified and funded from department budgets to the extent possible. - Continue to work toward revenue diversification.
 Currently, 20% of the County General Fund is payment in lieu of taxes(PILT) from the federal government.
 For ten years the level of funding has been in doubt.
 This makes long term planning difficult and is a key reason General Fund reserves have increased over the past ten years.